TPP7155 General Science

 Important assessment information

-There are no attendance requirements for this course, however, it is the students' responsibility to study all material provided to them, or required to be accessed by them, in relation to achieving the objectives of the course, and to be informed of course-related activities and administration.
+There are no weekly attendance requirements for this course.
+However, it is the student's responsibility to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily: